 He tied his hair behind his head.
 “Sold it.”

 I drove through the town’s high street: a sullen row of bland takeaway outlets, plumbing supplies, an abandoned bank branch, then onto the main intersection, where I waited five minutes for the town’s only set of traffic lights to change to green.
 Andrew fidgeted with the power windows, opened the passenger door ashtray and the glove box.
-He scuffed his feet against the new carpet and tugged at the rings on his fingers.
+He scuffed his feet against the new car mat and tugged at the rings on his fingers.
 The scabs on his knuckles glistened crimson varnish.

 “What did the judge say?”
 I asked.